 On the Holy Spirit

 In Gregory of Nyssa’s defense of the doctrine of the Holy Spirit against the Macedonians, he resolutely denies their accusations of entertaining lofty conceptions about the Trinity.
-Instead, Gregory insists that he and his cohorts have no, but have merely held to the biblical teaching of the Trinity, including the full divinity of the Holy Spirit in the Godhead, adding nothing new of their own invention.
+Instead, Gregory insists that he and his cohorts have merely held to the biblical teaching of the Trinity, including the full divinity of the Holy Spirit in the Godhead, adding nothing new of their own invention.

 Gregory explains his view using a torch analogy.
 If we see three torches all burning, then they are all fire.
 It doesn’t matter if the first torch was used to light the second and then the second was used to light the third, if they are all fire then they are all equally fire.
 Similarly, the Father, the Son, and the Spirit are all equally divine, it doesn’t matter than the Spirit is named third, or that the Son is begotten of the Father, just as each torch is equally fire, so the three persons of the Trinity are God.